lake-wg/authz/draft-selander-ace-ake-authz.md

 ~~~~~~~~~~~

 where

+* T0 is the Auxiliary Data Type (TBD in relevant IANA registry)

+and the rest is Voucher Info:

 * LOC_W is location information about the authorization server
 * CC is a crypto context identifier for the security context between the device and the authorization server